APPLYING ZUMIGO TECHNOLOGY

 How does Zumigo help online purchase fraud?

-Using the mobile phone number on the order, Zumigo verifies the name and address provided by the purchaser against the real-time, authoritative information returned by the carrier.
+Using the mobile phone number on the order, Zumigo verifies the name and address provided by the purchaser.
 Zumigo also checks the proximity of the mobile phone to the billing address, shipping address, and desktop or tablet (when the transaction is not taking place on the mobile phone).
-As an added service, Zumigo can compare the name and address on the credit card to the name and address provided by purchaser and returned the carrier.
+As an added service, Zumigo can compare the name and address on the credit card to the name and address provided by purchaser.
 With this multi-factor verification, merchants can make more informed decisions about approving online purchases.

 What is mobile wallet provisioning fraud?